 Connect axoloti core board, this will start windows installing the necessary drivers (if they are not already installed), and create a device called "Axoloti Core"

-Run Axoloti application, you will find it in C:\Program Files(x86)
+Run Axoloti application, you will find it in C:\Program Files or C:\Program Files(x86)

 Thats it, your done!!